LodePollet/QTKSVM/Readme.md

 # Overview

-This repository is a general client code for [TK-SVM] adapted for the use with for quantum models.
+This repository is a general client code for [TK-SVM] (copied into qdata-consumer) adapted for the use with for quantum models.
 See this [paper] for a theoretical description of the method.
 See the qdata-consumer directory for more information.